Suyooo/discord-aran/README.md

 browser instead of having to use chat commands.
 It is optional to have a dashboard component.

 The dashboard component is implemented in the `dashboard.js` file in the module folder's root.
-It must export an Express.JS router, which will be served at the `/modulename/` URL of the dashboard.
-You probably want some index page since that is what the front page will link to.
+It must export a function taking the bot and database objects as parameters, and export an Express.JS router, which will be served at the `/modulename/` URL of the dashboard.
+You probably want to implement some kind of index page since that is what the module index will link to.
 However, you are not forced to - if you, for example, create a utility module that is only used by other modules for data interchange, you can only implement those routes, and declare in the `info.json` file that there is no dashboard for your module.

-If you want to limit access to the dashboard, make sure to use one of the middlewares from `auth.js`, like `router.use(auth.mustBeStaff);`.
+If you want to limit access to the dashboard, make sure to use one of the middlewares from `bot.auth`, like `router.use(bot.auth.mustBeStaff);`.
 You can create a `views` subfolder in your module folder to add EJS templates to use (make sure to include the header/footer).
 You can also create a `static` folder for resources used by the dashboard.
-The `js`, `style` and `vendor` folders will be served by Express.JS at the `/js/modulename/`, `/style/modulename/` and `/vendor/modulename/` URLs of the dashbaord server.
+The `js`, `style` and `vendor` folders will be served by Express.JS at the `/js/modulename/`, `/style/modulename/` and `/vendor/modulename/` URLs of the dashboard server.